Wang-lab-UCSD/mEpigram/README.md

 ## Usage

-To run mEpigram: It's recommended to run mEpigram using the mepigram_wrapper.py script.
-However, you can run each modules separately as well.
+To run mEpigram: Use mepigram_wrapper.py script.
+Also, the package includes several tools to help preprocess your data before using the program.

 #### mEpigram Pipeline:
-You can use the included pipeline to run mepigram, it will perform dinucleotide-shulffing, mepigram_typeE, and enrichment calculation (which uses the motif scanning module).
+You can use the included pipeline to run mepigram, it will output motifs and their enrichement scores.

 To very quickly test the pipeline: